zacharyliu/arshm-release/README.md

 By default, the server will listen on port 5000.

-Next, configure the Unity app to connect to this server.
-Locate the instance of the `SocketService` class in the Unity scene, and in the inspector on the right of the editor, replace the default URL with the correct IP/hostname.
-(If your phone and computer are on the same network, you can find your computer's local IP address on a Mac from the Network panel in System Preferences.)
+Next, configure the Unity app to use this server.
+In the `ARSHM` scene, select the `MainController`, and in the inspector on the right of the editor, replace the default URL under `SocketService` with the correct IP address or hostname.
+If testing locally, enter `http://127.0.0.1:5000`.
+If testing using a device on the same network as your computer, you can find your computer's local IP address on a Mac from the Network panel in System Preferences.
+If the device is on a different network, you will need to set up port forwarding or use a tool like [ngrok](http://ngrok.io/) to create a tunnel to the port.